tdoolan/info/scientific/index.md

 ## 1. Scientific programming

 We'll introduce you to Python using a selection of scientific applications, from the fields of physics, biology, artificial intelligence, sociology and more.
+Current modules include:

+- Number theory
+- Text processing and analysis
+- Numeric integration
+- Population dynamics
+- Monopoly game simulation
+- Climate data analysis

+Scientific Programming 2 focuses on teaching you "the rest of Python" so you will be ready to read other scientists' code and contribute to open source projects.
+Do have a look at <https://sp1.mprog.nl/modules> and <https://sp2.mprog.nl/modules> to see what these courses are all about!

 ## 2. Data processing

 Building on your experience with solving problems in Python, you'll learn about working with larger or unstructured datasets and gain insights by summarizing, filtering and modeling.
+We'll help you master the basic techniques and then you will devise your own project, taking a dataset of your choosing, formulate a scientific question and try to answer it using computational techniques.

 ## Schedule